High-risk auto insurance

 An at-fault accident is a red flag to insurance companies because it can indicate unsafe driving practices.
 Once you have caused one accident, you might be more likely to cause another.
-At-fault losses increase premiums an average of 38%, but you might see a higher or lower increase depending on the severity of the accident you cause.
+An at-fault loss could increase your annual premium by an average of 38%, but you might see a higher or lower increase depending on the severity of the accident you cause.

 Rates after a DUI

 Insurance companies consider DUIs to be one of the riskiest driving behaviors.
 Drunk driving is still a leading cause of traffic fatalities.
 The NHTSA estimates around 28 people are killed in drunk-driving crashes every day in the U.S. Drunk driving accidents cause about $44 billion in damages each year.
 Because of this increased risk, a DUI is very likely to cause a significant increase in your car insurance rate.

 |National average full coverage premium||National average full coverage premium after DUI||Premium impact|

 New drivers tend to have less experience on the road than older drivers.
 Teens are more likely to get into a car accident than any other age group, according to the Centers for Disease Control (CDC).
 Rates for teen drivers are usually higher to compensate for this risk.
 If you are the parent of a teen driver, you could expect a steep increase with a teen driver added to your policy.
 The rates below for 16- and 17-year-old drivers represent the increase in cost to add the driver to a parents’ policy.
 The 18-year-old driver’s rate is calculated on their own policy.